 - information management and communication

 - modern languages (compulsorily 2 foreign languages among the 10 languages offered, French being compulsory for international students)

-- young engineer placement in industry (3 to 4 months), as “assistant executive engineer”, with frequent possibility of international placement
+- young engineer placement in the industry (3 to 4 months), as “assistant executive engineer”, with the frequent possibility of international placement

 Graduate 2nd year: focused mainly on minors